COVID-19 Lending libraries updates

 - Group activities will continue to be available online only.

 We very much hope that recovery will continue and it won’t be long before we can return to unrestricted dwell time along with normal services and opening hours.

 We regret that in the last couple of weeks, serious problems with the ventilation systems at Shoe Lane and Artizan Street Libraries have developed.
 We are urgently chasing repairs but until the faults are rectified, those libraries have to remain closed for safety reasons.
 We will let you know when they reopen.

 We suspended the reservation system more than a year ago and have now taken the decision to reinstate it.
 All loans are currently due on 2 June 2021 but after that date, if a book is reserved for another customer, it cannot be renewed and must be returned.

 Returns and renewals

-We have temporarily lifted the upper limit on renewals meaning you can renew items indefinitely for the time being.
+We have temporarily lifted the upper limit on renewals meaning you can renew items indefinitely for the time being, if you are not able to come and see us for a while.
 Do check back as this will change in future.
-We will contact users who have provided email addresses to inform them of this.
+We will contact our users who have provided email addresses to inform them of this.

 If you have moved house and/or are not planning on visiting the City for some time, you can return items by post.
 Alternatively, you can continue to renew items online or by phone.